Study plan - Master of Maritime Operations

 The Maritime Operations programme combines the nautical domain with its focus on operational and organizational aspects with the engineering domain, which focuses on the technical aspects, as well as managerial aspects related to the operational perspective.
 The purpose of such a combination is to cover maritime operations in depth and educate students able to contributing to improve and develop such operations, e.g. related to safety and efficiency, and who will be a valued asset for the maritime industry both off- and onshore with their complete and updated knowledge.

 The students can apply for student exchange in the third semester, based on their profile choice.
-The Master of Maritime Operations has two profiles to choose between, hence Offshore and Subsea Operations (Haugesund) and Sustainable Maritime Operation (Emden/Leer).
+The Master of Maritime Operations has two profiles to choose between, hence Maritime Technology and Management (Haugesund) and Sustainable Maritime Operations (Emden/Leer).

-The Offshore and Subsea Operations profile gives you an insight in subsea and marine systems and operations, ship operation and maintenance strategies / methods, and how environmental conditions may affect the operation and equipment.
-Different surface vessels, Remotely Operated Vehicles (ROV¿s), diving systems and subsea production equipment will be covered.
+The Maritime Technology and Management profile gives you an insight in subsea and marine systems and operations, ship operation and maintenance strategies / methods, and how environmental conditions may affect the operation and equipment.
+Different surface vessels, Remotely Operated Vehicles (ROV's), diving systems and subsea production equipment will be covered.
 Methods for prediction of weather window that may be crucial for the ability to execute / complete the offshore operation, will also be included in the profile, as well as risk- and reliability analysis.
-A simulator demonstration and excursion to a relevant company /operation site will top the gained knowledge and experience.
+A simulator demonstration and excursion to a relevant company / operation site will top the gained knowledge and experience.

 Sustainable Maritime Operations